By Mindy Cockeram, LCCE

-Today’s blog post is written by Mindy Cockeram, LCCE.
-Mindy explores the “mystical” red/purple line that has been observed to provide information about cervical dilation without the need for a vaginal exam. – SM
+Today’s blog post is a repost of one of the most popular posts ever shared on our blog.
+It is written by Mindy Cockeram, LCCE.
+Mindy explores the “mystical” red/purple line that has been observed to provide information about cervical dilation without the need for a vaginal exam.
+Have you seen such a line.
+Do you have other ways of identifying dilation that do not involve cervical exams?
+Please share in the comments- Sharon Muza, Science & Sensibility Community Manager.

 When couples in my classes are learning techniques for coping in labor, such as the Sacral Rub (sacrum counterpressure), Double Hip Squeeze and Bladder32 accupressure points, I always talk about the great position the partner is in for spotting the red, purple or dark line (depending on skin color) that creeps up between the laboring woman’s buttocks and how – by ‘reading’ that line – he or she may be able to assess more accurately the woman’s cervical progress than the health care providers!
 This empowering thought is often met with smiles and laughter especially when I translate ‘natal cleft’ into more recognizable words like ‘butt cleavage’.
 Strangely, I’ve never had anyone in class mention having heard of this ‘thermometer’ for accessing cervical dilation by sight and I find this interesting considering the number of medical professionals that come through my classes.